NEW DATES: Tuesday and Wednesday, August 17 and 18, 2021 (13:00-18:00 both days)

 NSF’s ChemMatCARS, Sector 15, Advanced Photon Source, Argonne National Laboratory

-In conjuction with the 2020 APS Users Meeting, NSF’s ChemMatCARS is offering a two-day satellite workshop on data analysis for X-ray studies of liquid interfaces.
-The workshop is designed primarily for graduate students, postdoctoral researchers and young scientists with some expertise in liquid interface science.
+NSF’s ChemMatCARS is offering a two-day school on data analysis for X-ray studies of liquid interfaces.
+The school is designed primarily for graduate students, postdoctoral researchers and young scientists with some expertise in liquid interface science.

 Synchrotron X-ray scattering is the most powerful probe of near-atomic-level structure at liquid-vapor and liquid-liquid interfaces.
 Over the past 20 years, X-ray scattering from liquid interfaces has led to many key discoveries in physical, chemical, biological, and technological systems.
 However, the complex data analysis combined with the lack of a standard software package has prevented this technique from being adopted more widely across scientific communities.
 To address this barrier, we are presenting an in-depth workshop on analyzing synchrotron X-ray scattering data from liquid surfaces and interfaces.